Overtaken Captive States Writer’s Commentary

 There always has to be a hero or two, even if they ultimately are only saving themselves.
 The character of Josh Nichols takes readers to Washington, DC, with front row seats.
 Josh works as a code writer at the Pentagon.
 He is a young, ambitious man with all of his supposed ducks in a row.
 Something of a workaholic, Josh has no family or girlfriend in DC; he was born and raised in Iowa, so he’s still fairly green behind the ears.

 Kamryn Reynolds is Josh’s polar opposite.
 With a history of security hacker crimes and street-life, she is a seasoned, semi-tough computer hacker who is always dodging the law.
-When the invasion takes place, these two meet accidentally, and soon Josh is working side-by-side with her for the president himself.
-Now the hacking stories begin.
-Together, they search for a weak spot in the computer system that is running all of the alien spacecrafts.
-Their plan is to hack into it and let down protective shields, making the Oppressors open to human attack.
+When the invasion takes place, these two meet accidentally, and now the hacking stories begin.

 But here’s the kicker.

 In an effort to pick up the pace in this supernatural thriller, I gave humankind a deadline, so to speak.
-In large numbers, people are led to testing facilities, separated from their families and never to be seen again.
-These groups are done by sections throughout each included city.
 Josh and Kamryn must get this all figured out before they are herded away for themselves.